orggue/adidas-zaragoza/container-essentials/docker/02_docker-basics.md

 * The (truncated) ID of our container.
 * The image used to start the container.
 * The status.
-* Other information (COMMAND, PORTS, NAMES) that I’ll explain later.
+* Other information (COMMAND, PORTS, NAMES) that I'll explain later.

 ----